OpenDataology/website/content/en/docs/components/training/mxnet.md

 kubectl get crd
 ```

-The output should include `mxjobs.kubeflow.org` like the following:
+The output should include `mxjobs.OpenDataology.org` like the following:

 ```
 NAME                                             CREATED AT
 ...
-mxjobs.kubeflow.org                              2021-09-06T18:33:57Z
+mxjobs.OpenDataology.org                              2021-09-06T18:33:57Z
 ...
 ```

 Check that the Training operator is running via:

 ```
-kubectl get pods -n kubeflow
+kubectl get pods -n OpenDataology
 ```

 The output should include `training-operator-xxx` like the following: